Encouraging Creative Thinking

 Do I satisfy my EGO or my student's brain?

 As a teacher, I know how good it feels to be a content expert and be admired by our students for how smart we are.
 But knowing the answer to a student's question does not make one a teacher for today's world.
-Giving the answer does not produce a learning mind, it disables the mind, making it dependent and uncritical.
+Giving the answer does not produce a learning mind; it disables the mind, making it dependent and uncritical.
 Such education is more appropriate for a slave culture.

 The derivative of the word "Educate" means to draw out

-What if my student teacher had first encouraged the student by saying, "What a good question you ask!"?
+What if my student teacher had first encouraged the student by saying, What a good question you ask?
 Next she might have turned it into to a teachable moment by asking the child to think about pink?
 "How dark or how light is the pink you want?"
 "When you look at your paints, which ones seem sort of like pink?"
 As the child makes guesses, the teacher encourages the child to test out the ideas on a piece of paper to watch what happens.
-The child has been drawn out and is now learning art, the science of experimentation, and the art of choice making.
+The child has been drawn out and is now learning to be a self-learner; she is learning the science of experimentation, and the art of choice making.
+An important thing is happening to the child.
+Without saying it, the teacher is giving the child permission to be the creator, to be the scientist, and to be the artist.
+The child is given permission to use art making as a time to learn how to learn instead simply a time to produce an art object.
+When we draw out the student, a slave of ignorance is liberated to learn.

 A part of the brain that was alive and well two years earlier, before the child started formal education, is once again being vitalized with new neurons.
 If we refrain from giving answers, and teach children how to question, they soon learn to exercise their imaginations and ask these kinds of questions of their own minds.
 In time and with practice they become skilled in creative thinking, setting up their own experiments, and enjoying independent learning again.